The Bolted-On Concept Trap: Why Your PYP Units Feel Like Traditional Lessons

 Warning sign 3: Assessment measures knowledge recall, not conceptual transfer.
 If the summative assessment task asks learners to write about Egypt, it is a topic assessment.
 A transfer task asks learners to apply their conceptual understanding to a new context.
 "Using what you now understand about how societies express values through structures, evaluate a building in your own community" is a transfer task.
 The Egyptian content is no longer the subject: it is the prior experience from which the learner draws.

-Warning sign 4: The key concept could be swapped without changing the unit.
-Try this thought experiment: replace "Change" with "Connection" in your unit planner.
-Does the unit look substantially different?
-If not, the concept was not doing any structural work.
-In a genuinely concept-driven unit, the conceptual lens determines which aspects of the topic are foregrounded, which lines of inquiry are pursued, and which transfer tasks are relevant.
-Swapping the concept should produce a recognisably different unit.
+If not, the concept was not shaping the unit.
+In a genuinely concept-driven unit, the conceptual lens decides which parts of the topic come first, which lines of inquiry are followed, and which transfer tasks matter.
+Swapping the concept should create a recognisably different unit.

 Erickson and Lanning's (2014) formula helps fix central ideas: Concept A + Context + Concept B. The formula needs a claim.
 The claim should link two concepts using a contextual relationship.
 The relationship must be valid across contexts.